vivek-2102/AI-Powered-Cloud-Cost-Optimization/README.md

 # AI-Powered Cloud Cost Optimizer

-This is a small Python project that uses an LLM to generate cloud cost optimization recommendations based on a project description and billing data.
-It runs locally and produces structured JSON and HTML reports.
+This is a Python project that uses an LLM to generate cloud cost optimization recommendations based on a project description and billing data.
+It runs locally and produces structured JSON outputs.The Hugging Face LLM model that I have used is meta-llama/Meta-Llama-3-8B-Instruct.

 ## What it does